toritotony/Pinecone-Langchain-Search-Engine/README.md

 ### Test and Monitor:
 - Push changes to trigger the workflow and test the deployed application.

-For more detailed steps, refer to the document: [Azure Web App Auto-Deployment via GitHub Actions](https://www.linkedin.com/feed/update/urn:li:activity:7191082240196419584/).
+For more detailed steps, refer to the following [Document](https://www.linkedin.com/feed/update/urn:li:activity:7191082240196419584/) or [LinkedIn Post](docs/Azure%20Web%20App%20Auto-Deployment%20via%20Github%20Actions.docx).

 ---